myarchives/yii2-curl-tor/README.md

 ## About control port and auth token

-This stuff is needed to change TOR identity on fly.
+This stuff is needed to change TOR identity (your IP-address) on fly.
+If you're not going to use such functionality, you can amend this.
 How to setup:

 1. On `/etc/torrc` uncomment: